Junior Wardens news

 30 May 2023

-We worked jointly with SCPA and Plants for People to put on two full days of building, gardening, arts and crafts and outdoor play.
-Over the two days we engaged with 122 children and families.
+We worked jointly with Southampton Children's Play Association and Plants for People to put on two full days of:

-Corporate Plan: create more attractive open spaces.
+Corporate Plan goal: create more attractive open spaces.

 31 May 2023

 The Junior Wardens ran a sports session in Holyrood, Central.
 We had a good turnout with a lot of familiar faces, but also a few new ones.
-It went down really well and lots of requests to come back again.
+It went down really well with lots of requests to come back again.

 Testlands: "Yesterday was a huge success, we engaged with over 30 young people throughout the session.
 The group started at 14 and finished with 30 - just shows the impact you can have by laying on engaging activities for the community.
 It was great to build relationships with these young people and reconnect with some ex-students.
 We as a team thoroughly enjoyed working with them all.